 Leather crafting is something that has developed over many years.
 First out of necessity for clothing, footwear, tools, etc., and has become a functional art form.
 There is a natural draw to leather.
 From the first time you smell the inside of a leather shop, or the soft feel of a nice leather bag.
 There is a comforting warmness.
-Working with your hands and leather can be very fulfilling as a hobby, career, or passion.
+Working with your hands and leather can be very fulfilling as a hobby.

 Some people say leather crafting is a dying art.
 At Alden’s School of Leather Trades we are devoted to keeping that art alive.
 We believe we must create new interest and pass along old traditions.
 We believe creativity is like a muscle.
 It must be worked to see it’s full potential.
 Everyone has his or her own way of being creative.
 Here at Alden’s School of Leather Trades, we lead you in finding your full potential.
 When working with leather you are only limited by your imagination.
 There is an endless canvas to work on.
 When broken down into elements that you can understand, The most complicated project can become simple.